 This interest rate is applied to “cash advance transactions” including ATM withdrawals, foreign currency exchange, bets and other gambling charges.
 It is usually around 19% p.a. to 22% p.a. (variable) and applies from the time you make a cash advance transaction.
 While it is a good idea to avoid making cash advances with a credit card, it is important to consider this factor in your comparison so that you know what the potential costs will be for these types of transactions.

 As well as applying interest to cash advance transactions, credit cards charge a one-off fee on cash withdrawals etc. This is usually around 2% to 3.5% of the total transaction cost, so make sure to check this out before you get a card or use it for a cash advance.
 As with the cash advance interest rate, it is a good idea to check this fee when comparing cards so you are aware of the cost of cash advances for any option you choose.

 The balance transfer interest rate applies to debts you have moved from old accounts onto your new card.
-Usually, a low or 0% promotional rate is offered when you transfer your balance onto a new card.
+Usually, a low or 0% p.a. promotional rate is offered when you transfer your balance onto a new card.
 When the promotional period ends, a higher, standard balance transfer rate applies.
 It is important to check both the introductory rate and the standard rate when you are comparing balance transfer credit cards so that you are aware of the costs that may apply over the short-term and the long-term.

 Balance transfer fees

 Some credit cards charge a one-off processing fee for balance transfers.
 This fee could be between 1% and 3% of the total debt you want to move to a new card.
 As not all cards apply this charge, it is an important consideration when comparing balance transfer offers to make sure you find an option that is affordable for you.